The page you are reading now is limited to the unit in the sink of a flat. To learn about the estate-wide Garchey refuse disposal system click here.

 Smells and worse

-If your garchey has been removed, it should have been capped off properly.
+Many Garchey units have been removed.
+If your Garchey has been removed, it should have been capped off properly.
 This does not mean sealed off – that would lead to blow-backs further down the building.
-The capping-off leaves a one inch diameter pipe opening to the garchey system beyond your sink’s U-bend.
+The capping-off leaves a one inch diameter pipe opening to the Garchey system beyond your sink’s U-bend.

 If you put something valuable into the Garchey by mistake, it’s lost for good once the unit has been flushed.
 But if you notify the Estate Office before the sink is flushed, they may be able to retrieve it.

 Even though you own your flat, the Corporation is still responsible for the existing Garchey pipe work.

 If the flat is going to be empty for a while, it’s recommended that you insert the Garchey key provided for dismantling the unit into the slots of the tube, (but do not turn it).
 Taking these steps will reduce the risk of flooding if there’s a blockage somewhere else in the system.